wetlife/workstationCreation/README.md

 ## Adopt a Lovely Configuration
 ### These configurations require only a POSIX-compliant system.
-POSIX compliance is the agreement that provides a homogenous user interface across OSX, most big-name distributions(distros) of GNU/Linux, UNIX, BSD, and likely others your author omits out of ignorance.
+POSIX compliance is the agreement that provides a homogeneous user interface across OSX, most big-name distributions(distros) of GNU/Linux, UNIX, BSD, and likely others your author omits out of ignorance.

 #### Adopt lxterminal by editing ~/.i3/config:
 just under the line "set $mod = Mod1", add this line: